August 15, 2025

 Mold Spores

 Mold grows in damp areas like bathrooms and basements.
-Mold spores float in air and cause allergies, asthma, and infections.
-Black mold is especially dangerous for children and elderly people.
+Spores float in air and trigger allergies, asthma, and infections.
+A spore-trap mold test kit ($80–$150) ships to a lab for genus-level identification.
+Cheaper at-home kits use settle plates or strips and are screening only.

 Professional Option: Professional mold testing